JcaPetri/Apolo-Articles-MySql/README.md

 		Backend
    			This is the logic and where the permanent information are stored.
 	  		Each Microservice specializes in a specific task.
-	 		Next are the Apolo Microcervices Structure are defined by:
+	 		Next, the Apolo Microcervices Structure are defined by:
 		 		SystemsMicroSs
 		   			This microservices has the information about:
 						The main dictionary of the software.